EveryOneIsGross/scratchTHOUGHTS/README.md

 ```
 Pre-encoded Response:

-n\nAleister Crowley was born in Leamington, England in 1875 and became known as an influential figure in the early 20th century.....
+Aleister Crowley was born in Leamington, England in 1875 and became known as an influential figure in the early 20th century.....

 Pre-encoded Summary: